 In September, 1993, The Portsmouth School Board decided to move Woodrow Wilson High School and close Cradock High School.
 Woodrow Wilson was moved to the Elmhurst Lane site formerly known as Manor High School.
 The School became the "New Generation" of Cradock Admirals, Manor Mustangs, and Wilson Presidents.

-In September, 1955, WWHS moved again to a new facility on Willett Drive, and the vacated building on High Street became Harry Hunt Junior High School.
+In September, 1955, WWHS moved again to a new facility on Willett Drive, and the vacated building on High Street became Hunt-Mapp Junior High School.

 In September, 1919, Portsmouth High School was renamed Woodrow Wilson High School and moved to a new building on High Street.